krishnanlab/teaching/2022-spring_compbio/course-activities-grading.md

 Notes:
 * Make sure you include all three types of comments: stuff that’s good, stuff that’s not working at all, and stuff that is valuable but needs improvement.
 * Make sure you focus on the science and not just on the writing.
-You can do this by focusing just on asking yourself if the proposal contains answers to the questions laid out in the 'Project Proposal Instructions' [above](https://github.com/krishnanlab/teaching/blob/master/2022-spring_compbio/course-activities-grading.md#4-project-proposal--due-fri-feb-19).
+You can do this by focusing just on asking yourself if the proposal contains answers to the questions laid out in the 'Project Proposal Instructions' [above](https://github.com/krishnanlab/teaching/blob/master/2022-spring_compbio/course-activities-grading.md#4-project-proposal).

 #### 6. Mid-course project presentations
->Due: Wed, Mar 10
+>Due: Fri, Mar 18
 Use the class time to prepare and record a video your presentation (maximum of 10 min), and submit a link to the video using this form `<LINK>`.

 You are encouraged to make a google slides presentation and use those slides to present your project update.
 You can then use Zoom or Loom to record your video.
 Then, you can either upload the mp4 file to YouTube as an unlisted file or to a file sharing service like Google Drive or Dropbox and then provide the link to the video via this form.